-- Community design centres are staffed by people with a range of the technical skills needed for environmental management.
-They are also known as 'community technical aid centres'. - Centres provide services to local voluntary groups and sometimes individuals - covering all aspects of environmental management.
-Services will normally be free unless groups are able to afford to pay for them or fees can be built into capital project bids. - Centres will normally be independent charitable agencies funded by governments, local authorities, universities, charities or private sponsors.
-Sometimes they are controlled by the groups to whom they provide services.
-Independent consultants may also provide the same service, subsidised by other work. - Securing funding is a constant headache.
-Centres are most likely to be sustainable if they carry out fee earning work as well as providing free services. - \$ Dependent on the number of paid staff and cost of premises.
+- them or fees can be built into capital project bids.

+Securing funding is a constant headache.
+Centres are most likely to be sustainable if they carry out fee earning work as well as providing free services.

+\$ Dependent on the number of paid staff and cost of premises.
 For instance a well equipped centre with 5 full-time technical staff could cost US\$200,000 per annum.
 A centre run by volunteers or secondees using free accommodation could cost very little.

-Community design centre services

-Customise to satisfy local needs.
+management Community design committee funding \ of voluntary group centre services and funder association representatives Customise to satisfy local needs.
+Staff ☐ Competition management voluntary groups

+Organisation chart for a community design centre managed by a committee of representatives of groups that use it and funders.

+Technical expertise